graham-25/Love-Maths-New/README.md

 Welcome,

-This game was a Code Institute project, the game had a self assessment part where the user needed to figure out how to successfully convert the division answer into a whole number so that there was no remainder.
-I was able to use the Math function that javascript has built in to round the answer, so 0-4 is rounded down and 5-9 is rounded up.
+This game was a Code Institute project, the game had a self assessment part where the user needed to figure out how to successfully convert the division answer into a whole number so that there was no remainder.  <br>I was able to use the Math function that javascript has built in to round the answer, so 0-4 is rounded down and 5-9 is rounded up.<br>
-This task had proven challenging and very rewarding when I figured out how to complete the task.
+This task had proven challenging and very rewarding when I figured out how to complete the task.<br>
 Task Completed by Graham.

 ## Codeanywhere Reminders